 In my role as a Senior Consultant at Wine Network Consulting and former Director of Grape Supply for Accolade Wines across ANZ, I have cultivated a rich and diverse career in the wine industry.
 My experience spans both small and large wine businesses, where I've successfully led teams of over 100 individuals, overseeing the delivery of 250,000 tonnes of grapes to winery networks.
 My responsibilities encompassed safety, people, budgeting, strategic planning, viticulture operations, and the sale and acquisition of company owned vineyards.
 I also played a pivotal role in the negotiation of Australia's most significant winegrape contract.

 My career in viticulture includes various roles such as Viticulture Manager at Lion, hands-on Vineyard Manager at a boutique vineyard, as well as positions in Grower Management and Technical Viticulture.
 I've also been the owner-operator of a technical viticulture consulting business and served on Research Advisory Committees for the Australian and New Zealand wine industries for over a decade.
 I have developed strong working relationships in the wine industry

 Qualifications: B.Ed.
 (Hons)

 Chris Waters has been involved with the ASVO since 2011.
 Chris puts into action strategies that support and enhance the ASVO operations.
-Chris overseas all aspects of the ASVO, promoting our mission and objectives, maintaining positive relationships with internal and external stakeholders, achieving organisational goals, and maintaining sound financial practices.
+Chris oversees all aspects of the ASVO, promoting its mission and objectives, maintaining positive relationships with internal and external stakeholders, achieving organisational goals, and maintaining sound financial practices.